Go Ad-Free

 Gout attacks can be excruciatingly painful.
 Researchers suggest that gout flares raise the risk for heart attacks and strokes after an attack.

 Over 9 million Americans suffer from gout.
 This inflammatory condition is associated with high levels of uric acid in the bloodstream.
 When crystals precipitate into joints they cause extreme pain.
 That’s not all, though.
-A study published in JAMA (Aug.
-2, 2022) shows that gout attacks seemingly increase the risk for cardiovascular events such as heart attacks and strokes.
+New data together with a previous study published in JAMA (Aug.
+2, 2022) show that gout attacks increase the risk for cardiovascular events such as heart attacks and strokes.

 Gout Attacks Really, Really Hurt!